 We tried at-home massage tools that promise real beauty results.

-Increased circulation and blood flow from a massage can to a world of good for your body from head to toe.
-Side effects may include tone muscles, long hair, and smooth skin.
+Increased circulation and blood flow from a massage can do a world of good for your body from head to toe.
+Side effects may include toned muscles, longer hair, and smooth skin.
 In a perfect world, we’d all have access to a professional masseuse whenever we wanted.
-But for those of us who won’t be shelling out $150 regularly (or $400 if you’re Kanye West), here are five affordable tools you can use at home to reap all the luxe beauty benefits of self-massage.
+But for those of us who can’t regularly shell out $150 (or $400 if you’re Kanye West) for a treatment, here are five affordable tools you can use at home to reap all the luxe beauty benefits of self-massage.

-How It Works: You could call this one, an ancient yogi beauty ritual.
+How It Works: You could call this one an ancient yogi beauty ritual.
 Warm oil is massaged into the skin from the crown of the head all the way down to the feet.
 Sesame oil in particular is high in zinc for healthy hair, skin and nails.
-Allow the oil soak in for a few minutes after massaging, then shower as usual.
-Besides softening skin, this technique stimulates the internal organs and lymph nodes for full body detoxification.
+Allow the oil to soak in for a few minutes after massaging, then shower as usual.
+Besides softening skin, this technique stimulates the internal organs and lymph nodes for full-body detoxification.

-HUM Verdict: I’ve never been a fan of body lotions because they leave me feeling greasy so I assumed this would be an even slimier version of that.
-I loved that you got to wash off the oil in the shower though, and it left my skin feeling like it had a dewy protective coating to lock in moisture.
-In fact, even as I write this I keep touching my arms to feel how out-of-this-world soft they are.
+HUM Verdict: I’ve never been a fan of body lotions because they leave me feeling greasy; I assumed this oil would be an even slimier version of that.
+I loved washing off the oil in the shower though, and it left my skin feeling like it had a dewy protective coating to lock in moisture.
+In fact, even as I’m writing now, I keep touching my arms to feel how out-of-this-world soft they are.

 How It Works: All the benefits of a foam roller for your body, but in a miniature version for your face.
-You can use a jade roller at room temp, or for extra depuffing power, pop it in the refrigerator before rolling.
-The gentle pressure can promote cell turnover and skin elasticity, and has been used in China since the 7th century.
+You can use a jade roller at room temperature, or for extra depuffing power, pop it in the refrigerator before rolling.
+The gentle pressure can promote cell turnover and skin elasticity.
+Jade rollers have been used in China since the seventh century.

 How It Works: When you wear heels, your body’s alignment compensates in ways that can cause cramping and muscle bulge.
-Much denser than a foam roller, these tough rubber balls are just the thing to roll out kinks in tight places like the calves, or arches of your feet.
-We’ve even heard some people claim that reflexology can heal acne or other skin conditions so don’t underestimate the power of tending to your feet.
+Much denser than a foam roller, these tough rubber balls are just the thing to roll out kinks in tight places like the calves or arches of your feet.
+We’ve even heard some people claim that reflexology reflexology can heal acne and other skin conditions, so don’t underestimate the power of tending to your feet.

 Scalp Massaging Brush

 HUM Verdict: The scalp is a neglected area in my beauty routine.
-I shampoo quickly to get it over with so this was a fun way to change things up and show my scalp some extra love.
-Can definitely see this being useful in dandruff season.
+I usually shampoo quickly to get it over with, so this was a fun way to change things up and show my scalp some extra love.
+I can definitely see this brush being useful during dandruff season.